 Will I join them?
 Maybe.

 For now, I’m in the cabana, working on something that’s decidedly not a novel.
-It’s a short story about a teenaged girl on a scandalous vacation— margaritas! secrets! affairs!— in an otherwise ordinary beach house.subscribe to Ploughshares?
+It’s a short story about a teenaged girl on a scandalous vacation— margaritas! secrets! affairs!— in an otherwise ordinary beach house.Might we be so bold as to suggest that you subscribe to Ploughshares?